G-Force-WRO/Wro-Future-Engineers/README.md

 Our robot, a robust Arduino Uno-based robot, has been designed to excel in the WRO Future Engineers competition.
 This documentation provides a comprehensive overview of its components, design rationale, and the code that drives its performance.
 The robot employs advanced features such as ultrasonic sensors and a Pixy camera for accurate obstacle detection and color recognition.
 This document serves as a guide for those interested in understanding and replicating the our robot's functionality.

+## About Us
+G-FORCE is dynamic trio, each member contributing vital skills to the project.
+Keyaan, the proficient coder, brings technical expertise and ensures the robot's software operates seamlessly.
+Arham, the skilled constructor, plays a pivotal role in materializing the design, ensuring structural integrity and functionality.
+Suramrit, the dedicated documenter and co-constructor, bridges the gap between concept and reality by meticulously recording progress and aiding in construction.
+Despite starting late, our team showcases admirable dedication and a diverse skill set, promising a project that combines precision coding, solid construction, and thorough documentation for a competitive edge in the WRO Future Engineers competition.

 ## Insight

 *Our robot is an innovative robot engineered for the WRO Future Engineers competition.
 This documentation offers an in-depth examination of its architecture, detailing the rationale behind its design choices, and presents the code responsible for its precise maneuvering capabilities.*